thesorekill/HuskHomesMenus/README.md

 The following features are planned or under consideration for future releases:

-- Menus for Homes and Warps
+- Menus for Public Homes
 - Expanded menu customization (icons, text, colors)
-- Additional request context (server, world, distance)
-- Visual request timeout indicators
-- Improved proxy synchronization and caching
-- Optional sound and particle feedback

 Planned features are subject to change and will be implemented with a focus on performance, clarity, and network compatibility.